This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Alternating Sides of Opening

-- Maintain steady tension.
+- Maintain steady thread tension for seam strength.

 Pulling Stitches Tight